Allesley: History

 Allesley grew around the 800-year-old All Saints Church (known as All Souls Church until the Reformation).
 Its spire is prominent on the village skyline.
 Originating about 1140, it was rebuilt in 1863 and remains largely unaltered since.
 A noted writer on husbandry, Walter Blith, was baptised there on 7 August 1605.
+Next to the Church is The Elms, Coventry, a former private residence, eye hospital and children's convalescent home, which is now a pub and restaurant operated by the Harvester chain.